-If you’re looking for the best places to stay in and near Yosemite National Park, start your search in Mariposa County.
+If you’re looking for the best lodging near Yosemite National Park, start your search in Mariposa County.
 Many people that visit beautiful Yosemite National Park try to take in as much of the area as they can in as little time as possible.
 Our guide, Yosemite in Two Days, helps visitors to tackle this massive area in the hopes to cover as much as possible if you’re only able to stay a very short period of time, but it’s highly recommended to stay longer!
-No matter how long you plan to stay in Yosemite Mariposa County, lodging options are everywhere, and there’s not one perfect time to come, because in the words of John Muir:
+No matter how long you plan to stay, Yosemite lodging options are everywhere, and there’s not one perfect time to come, because in the words of John Muir:

 “This grand show is eternal.
 It is always sunrise somewhere; the dew is never all dried at once; a shower is forever falling; vapor ever rising.” – John Muir

 There also may be no better feeling than rising to the sun and hearing the subtle sounds of Yosemite animal life around you when you stay in the park.
 Did you know that there are more than 400 species of wildlife that roam the area?
 From amphibians, fish, and reptiles to birds and exciting mammals.
 Patrons of the park shouldn’t be surprised to hear owls, foxes, bighorn sheep or bears when they stay a few nights.

 It’s always just best to keep in mind, though, that Yosemite is one of the most popular National Parks.
 While there are plenty of places to stay near Yosemite, reservations are always a good choice if you’re looking for lodging near Yosemite, or in Yosemite National Park, especially because many places are well-known or popular.
 To ensure that you get to enjoy your trip to the fullest extent, keep your eyes peeled for prime lodging opportunities.